-For instance, sometimes you can find a PCIe X16 full sized slot offering only 8 lanes.
-Sometimes it can even offer a mere 4 lanes despite having the same large size.
+For instance, sometimes you can find a PCIe X16 full-sized slot offering only eight lanes.
+Sometimes it can even offer a merefour4 lanes despite having the same large size.

-Hence, size of the slot does not correspond to the PCIe lanes it has to offer!
+Hence, the slot size does not correspond to the PCIe lanes it has to offer!
 You must always consult with the technical specs of your motherboard to check how many PCIe lanes a slot offers.

 Also Read: Can You SLI Two Different GPUs?

 Which Slot to Install the Graphics Card On?

 Most Modern GPUs have an x16 bus interface; sentience, the ideal slot is the true x16 slot.